shepherdjerred/homelab/README.md

 [![pre-commit](https://github.com/shepherdjerred/servers/actions/workflows/pre-commit.yml/badge.svg)](https://github.com/shepherdjerred/servers/actions/workflows/pre-commit.yml)

-This repository contains resources related to my home server, currently called `turing`.
+This repository contains resources related to my home server, currently called `lamport`.
 I give each of my servers a unique name so that I can keep track of them over time.

 Currently my server is managed with Kubernetes.
 I've used Docker, Ansible, and